Harshp1802/assignment-3-Harshp1802/q4_subjective.md

 <img src = ".\q4_plots\Varying_N.png" >
 </p>

-- Here we see that the Logistic regression while training takes a linear curve w.r.t to the no. of samples whereas the prediction time is almost constant with fixed M, n_iter.
+- Here we see that the Logistic regression while training takes a linear curve w.r.t to the no. of samples with fixed M, n_iter.

 > Time taken vs n_iter (No.of Iterations):
 <p align = center>